HadrienG2/subwoofer/book/src/user-guide/hardware-operations.md

 Adding or subtracting a subnormal number to a normal number produces a normal number, therefore the overhead of ADD/SUB can be studied in isolation.
-Because these two operations have identical performance characteristics on all known hardware, we have a single `addsub` benchmark that measures the average of the performances of ADD and SUB, which should be equal to the performance of either ADD or SUB in isolation.
+Because these two operations have identical performance characteristics on all known hardware, we have a single `add` benchmark that measures the average of ADD only.

-The resulting benchmark design allows us to easily ensure that the underlying accumulator does not experience unbounded growth, which would eventually take it to infinity.

 ## MIN/MAX